hal3/cl1f19umd/README.md

 ___
 ## Course Project

-A substantial portion of [Computational Linguistics 1](README.md) is the team-based course project.
+A substantial portion of your coursework is a team-based project.
 You will work in teams of four or five students.
 We highly recommend interdisciplinary teams are; and because diverse teams often produce better outcomes than homogenous teams, we encourage you to reach out and work with people who aren't (yet) your friends.
 As a team, you will complete a project of your choosing throughout the semester.
 The topic of the course project is **open-ended**, though it must fulfill certain requirements (most notably, relevance to natural language processing or computational linguistics).
-THis is your opportunity to put your NLP/CL knowledge to use in a project of your choosing.
+This is your opportunity to put your NLP/CL knowledge to use in a project of your choosing.

-There are several *deliverables* for the cource project, with associated grade percentages:
+There are several *deliverables* for the course project, with associated grade percentages:
 - P1: Project brainstorming, pitch, and feedback (5%)
 - P2: Survey of related work, and plans for data (5%)
 - P3: Description of proposed approach and measures of success (5%)